Gios-Studio/adgo/README.md

 - Dedupe keys auto-clean after 24h.
 - `process-creative` intentionally keeps dimension/duration null to keep it lightweight.
 We can add image/video probes later.
 # redeploy

+## CI Test

+This is just a test commit to trigger GitHub Actions CI workflow.